Websoft9Archive/ansible-onlyoffice/docs/stack-components.md

 ### ONLYOFFICE

 ONLYOFFICE in this project consists of ONLYOFFICE Community Server and ONLYOFFICE Document Server.
-Both are installed on Docker, and complete integration.
+Both are installed on Docker, and complete integrated.

 #### ONLYOFFICE Community Server